chericito/pce-docs-public/docs/ACCEPT PAYMENTS/getting-started/pce-docs-setting-up-program-manager.md

 * A secure email channel for sharing temporary credentials and API keys.
 * Adherence to your organization’s security policies for credential storage and rotation.

-# Key Details

-## Request a New PCE Sandbox Account
+# Request a New PCE Sandbox Account

 1. Email the PCE Support/Implementation team at **[support@passportpayments.com](mailto:support@passportpayments.com)**
 2. Use the subject line: